 - reorganize shelves so people can find their specific item in less than 45 seconds

-- automate the supply signed out process so people can record the item(s) they took in less than one minute 15 seconds.
+- automate the supply “signed out” process so people can record the item(s) they took in less than 1 minute and 15 seconds.

-There might be many ways to go about achieving the high-level deliverable of reducing the time to retrieve supplies.
+There may be many ways to go about achieving the high-level deliverable of reducing the time required to retrieve supplies.
 During the conversation with your team, you would allow people to suggest different ways of achieving that end result.
-It is good practice to achieve consensus on the approach to each of the deliverables.
+But it’s a best practice to achieve consensus on the approach to each of the deliverables.

-Predecessors that control the sequence of the tasks will link them.
-Then we assign resources to each task in the WBS.
-The resources could be people, materials, or contractors.
-Then, the project manager calculates the duration of every task in the WBS and that completes our project schedule.
-When the project sponsor approves the schedule, the project manager saves that approved version of the schedule as the baseline.
-When work begins, the project manager keeps track of the progress the team makes on each task.
-That is the basis for status reporting.
+Next you assign resources to each task in the WBS.
+The resources can be people, materials, or contractors.
+You get input from the team members on the amount of resources required for each task.
+Their input is invaluable if they have experience with the specific or similar tasks.
+When you calculate the duration of every task in the WBS you have completed your project schedule.
+After the project sponsor approves the schedule, you save that approved version as the baseline.
+As work begins, you keep track of the progress the team makes on each task compared to the baseline.
+That is the basis for your weekly status reporting.

 Create WBS: Best Practices

-As you can see, the WBS is very central to the entire process of planning, scheduling and tracking a project.
-The best practices for developing a WBS involve these steps:
+The WBS is central to the entire process of planning, scheduling and tracking a project.
+The best practices for developing a work breakdown structure involve these steps:

-- After the sponsor of the project defines the scope or overall objective, the project manager begins the creation of the WBS by decomposing the scope into 4 to 7 major deliverables.
+- After the project sponsor defines the scope (overall objective), the project manager and team members begin creating the WBS.
+They decompose (break down) the scope into 4 to 7 major deliverables that are measurable.

 - The project manager and team members break down each of the major deliverables into smaller deliverables.
 Each one is stated as an acceptance criteria metric.

 - The project manager and team members sequence the deliverable tasks and assign resources to them.

 - The project manager obtains the sponsor’s approval of the WBS plan and schedule before beginning work.